superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 ## Extracting unique genre labels

-To compile the names of relevant movies along with their genres, we use a tool called `MultiLabelBinarizer` that transforms genres into a more comprehensible format for easy analysis: 0s and 1s.
+To compile the names of relevant movies along with their genres, we use a tool called `MultiLabelBinarizer` that transforms genres into a more comprehensible format for analysis: 0s and 1s.
 If a movie belongs to a particular genre (e.g., drama', 'comedy', 'horror'), the `MultiLabelBinarizer` will assign it a 1; if it doesn't, a 0.
 Movies can of course belong to several genres at once.
-After this conversion to binary encoding, each row in our dataset will indicate all of the specific genres each movie belongs to.
+After the conversion to binary encoding, each row in our dataset will indicate all of the specific genres each movie belongs to.

 Take "Top Gun Maverick", for example.
-The movie is categorized as belonging only to the 'drama' genre, not 'comedy' or 'horror'.
+The movie is categorized in the 'drama' genre, not 'comedy' or 'horror'.
 The `MultiLabelBinarizer` represents Top Gun Maverick as: Drama: 1, Comedy: 0, Horror: 0.
 We apply `MultiLabelBinarizer` to all the movies in our dataset.

 ## Training a NN for genre_classification

 We'll define a neural network consisting of four linear layers with ReLU activations.
 The final layer uses softmax activation to generate probability scores for various genres.
 If your objective is classification within the genre spectrum (inputting a movie description to determine its genres), you can establish a threshold value for the multi-label softmax output.
 This selects the top 'n' genres with the highest probabilities.

-Here are the neural network class, hyperparameter settings, and corresponding model training loop.
+Here are the neural network class, hyperparameter settings, and corresponding model training loop:

 ```python
 import numpy as np